Home Compare MAA vs SCA-B.ST

 Mid-America Apartment Communities vs Svenska Cellulosa Aktiebolaget SCA (publ): Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Mid-America Apartment Communities carrying a narrow edge on profitability.
-Svenska Cellulosa Aktiebolaget SCA (publ) still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Mid-America Apartment Communities holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Svenska Cellulosa Aktiebolaget SCA (publ) still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (MAA: S&P 500, SCA-B.ST: STOXX 600).
+Peer scores are normalised within each company's primary universe (MAA: Russell 1000, SCA-B.ST: STOXX 600).

 Trajectory Similarity